galacean/galacean.github.io/docs/animator.md

 ![image-20210830233452874](https://gw.alipayobjects.com/zos/OasisHub/b973418a-cca7-46c9-9298-a54e7d445f70/image-20210830233452874.png)

 #### [Animator](${api}core/Animator)
-The Animator component of the animation system, used to control the playback of the animation。
+Used to control the playback of animations.
+The Animator component reads the AnimatorController as animation data.
+Set the variables in this Animator via AnimatorControllerParameter.

 #### [AnimatorController](${api}core/AnimatorController)
-Used to store the data of the  Animator component.
+Used to store animation data for Animator components.
+An AnimatorController contains multiple AnimatorControllerLayer for layered playback or animation additive.

 #### AnimatorControllerParameter（In development）
-The variables used in the Animator are used to switch the state of the animation state machine.
+Parameters used in Animator that allow the user to control the switching of animation states by changing the parameters in the script.

 #### [AnimatorControllerLayer](${api}core/AnimatorControllerLayer)
-Store the animation state machine data, blending mode and blending weight of this layer.
+Stores the animation state machine data, blend mode, and blend weights for this layer.
+When multiple AnimatorControllerLayer are playing at the same time, the effect of animation additive can be achieved by setting `blendingMode = AnimatorLayerBlendingMode.Additive`.

 #### [AnimatorStateMachine](${api}core/AnimatorStateMachine)
-Animation state machine, used to control the playback logic of the animation state, each animation state contains an AnimationClip.
+There is an AnimatorStateMachine in each AnimatorControllerLayer, which is used to control the playback of AnimatorState and the switching and cross fade between states.

 #### [BlendingMode](${api}core/AnimatorControllerLayer#blendingMode)
-Blending mode of the animation layer
+The blending mode of the animation layer, the default is `AnimatorLayerBlendingMode.Override`, which is overlay mode.
+You can achieve the effect of animation additive by setting the next layer to `AnimatorLayerBlendingMode.Additive`.

 #### [AnimatorState](${api}core/AnimatorState)
-The AnimatorState is the basic structure of the state machine.
-Each AnimatorState contains an AnimationClip, when the character is in this state, the AnimationClip will be played.
+AnimatorState is the basic component of AnimatorStateMachine.
+You can control the speed of AnimationClip, whether to loop, start and end time.
+Each AnimatorState needs to bind an AnimationClip, and when in this state, the AnimationClip will be played.

 #### [AnimatorTransition](${api}core/AnimatorTransition)
-AnimatorTransition defines when and how the state machine transitions from one state to another.
+AnimatorTransition defines when and how a state machine transitions from one state to another.
+It can be used to set the transition start time `exitTime` of the two animation states, the start time `offset` of the target state and the transition duration `duration`.

 #### [AnimationClip](${api}core/AnimationClip)
-Store animation based on key frames.
+Which store keyframe-based animation data made by designers.
+An AnimationClip generally corresponds to a specific action of a model, and each AnimationClip contains multiple AnimationCurves.

 #### [AnimationCurve](${api}core/AnimationCurve)
-Store a collection of key frames evaluated at a specified time.
+A model has multiple bones entity, and the animation keyframe data of the specified properties of each bone entity in the model animation is stored in AnimationCurve.
+An AnimationCurve contains multiple Keyframe or keyframe data.

 #### [AnimationEvent](${api}core/AnimationEvent)
 AnimationEvent allows you to call the callback function of the script bound to the same entity at a specified time.

 #### [Keyframe](${api}core/KeyFrame)
-Animation key frames
+Stores animation keyframe data, which specifies what the value of the property of the time entity should be.

 #### [Interpolation](${api}core/AnimationCurve#interpolation)
-The interpolation method of the key frame in the AnimationCurve.
+How keyframe in the AnimationCurve are interpolated.
+That is, when the time is between two Keyframe, how should the value of the property be calculated.

 ### Use AnimatorTransition for animation crossFade
 You can realize the crossFade between AnimationStates by adding AnimatorTransition to AnimatorState.